MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_btrees.md

 ##### transform_function

 variable transformation function.
-The variables used in the transformation function must be specified in transformVars if they are not variables used in the model.
-See rxTransform for details.
+The variables used in the transformation function must be specified in transform_variables if they are not variables used in the model.

 ##### transform_variables

-character vector of input data set variables needed for the transformation function.
-See rx_transform for details.
+list of strings of input data set variables needed for the transformation function.

 ##### transform_packages